National Champions 2025.

 Coach: Vladan Milojevic.

-Crvena Zvezda opened the competitive year with a triumph against Jedinstvo at the “Rajko Mitić” stadium with a score of 4:0.
+Crvena zvezda opened the competitive year with a triumph against Jedinstvo at the “Rajko Mitić” stadium with a score of 4:0.
 By the end of the first part of the season, the red and whites, led by Vladan Milojević, had played 19 more matches and achieved 18 wins, and one match ended in a draw.

 In the spring part of the competition, the red and whites played 17 matches in the domestic championship.
 Our first team players triumphed in 13 matches, with three draws and one defeat.